Abel Tasman (horse): Background

 Abel Tasman was bred in Kentucky by Clearsky Farms, established in 2008 by Eamon Cleary and now owned by his sons, Bernard and Eamonn.
 A relatively small breeding operation with about 30 broodmares, Clearsky Farms was an Eclipse Award finalist for outstanding breeder of 2016 thanks to several noteworthy wins by horses they bred, including champion three-year-old Arrogate's victories in the Travers Stakes and Breeders' Cup Classic.
 Clearsky Farms purchased Abel Tasman's dam, Vargas Girl, in 2010 for $130,000.
 Vargas Girl died from complications while foaling Abel Tasman and the filly had to be resuscitated and then raised by a nurse mare.

 Abel Tasman was sired by Quality Road, whose most important wins included the Florida Derby, Donn Handicap and Woodward Stakes.
 Quality Road was the leading first crop sire of 2014 and the leading third crop sire of 2016.

 Abel Tasman was offered at the September 2015 Keeneland Sales but the final bid of $65,000 did not meet her reserve and she was bought back.
 She originally raced as a homebred for Clearsky Farms and was trained by Simon Callaghan.
-In January 2017, Clearsky sold a portion of the horse to China Horse Club, which was founded in 2010 by Chinese architect Teo Ah Khing.
+In January 2017, Clearsky sold a portion of the horse to China Horse Club, which was founded in 2010 by architect Teo Ah Khing.
 Following a second-place finishing in the Santa Ysabel Stakes, she was transferred to the barn of Bob Baffert.

 Abel Tasman was a personal favorite of Baffert because of her gentle nature combined with a good mind.
 "I hope they breed her to American Pharoah," he said, referring to the Triple Crown winner he had also trained, "(but the foal) would probably be so nice, it wouldn't want to run."

 Racing career

 2016: two-year-old season

-Abel Tasman made her first start on August 20, 2016 at Del Mar Racetrack, finishing fifth.
+Abel Tasman made her first start on August 20, 2016, at Del Mar Racetrack, finishing fifth.
 She won her next start on September 30 at Santa Anita Park in a maiden special weight race, then won again in an allowance rate on November 18 at Del Mar.

 For her final start of the year, Abel Tasman was entered for a supplementary fee of $10,000 in the Grade I Starlet Stakes at Santa Anita over a distance of 1 1/16 miles.
 She went off at odds of 13–1, while the odds-on favorite was the highly regarded American Gal.
 Abel Tasman got off to a slow start then started her move around the far turn while racing five wide.
 Nearing the finish line, she caught American Gal to win by a length.
 "I think the distance is the key for this filly", said Callaghan.
 "We decided to supplement because she was getting good at the right time and I thought she had the stamina for this race."